A New Old Play: Pre-production

 Qiu Jiongjiong began writing the screenplay in May 2017 and completed it in February 2018, taking about seven months to finish a script that exceeded 100,000 words.
 He based the story on his father's biography, along with some additional background research.
 It marks Qiu's seventh film and first fictional feature.
 Qiu described the story itself as "non-fictional", and he only aimed to create a sense of fiction through the film's aesthetics, drawing inspiration from both Chinese and Western stage plays.
-The screenplay emphasises Qiu Fu's status as a chou, which Qiu Jiongjiong referred to as the "clown spirit", calling it the "core and quintessence of his cinematic grammar".
-He cited Federico Fellini's works as an inspiration, highlighting how circus clowns served as viewpoint characters in his films.
+The screenplay features Qiu Fu's status as a chou, which Qiu Jiongjiong referred to as the "clown spirit", calling it the "core and quintessence of his cinematic grammar".
+He cited Federico Fellini's works as an inspiration on how circus clowns served as viewpoint characters in his films.
 In Sichuan opera, chou roles (clowns) are usually not essential to the storyline but serve as the focal point, which Qiu referred to as the "author's perspective".
 In addition to Qiu Fu, Qiu Jiongjiong also created other clown-like characters, such as Crooky and Chicken Foot.
 These characters exist beyond the chronological timeline and the boundaries of the living and the dead in the plot, allowing them to serve as narrators and storytellers.
 He utilised these characters to interject the narrative to create a distancing effect, but rather than directly breaking the fourth wall, Qiu aimed to re-examine the story naturally from the narrator and storyteller's perspectives.